4. The practical application of oneness, 4:1-6:9

 Be forgiving rather than malicious, v31-32.

-This passage is framed in exhortatory sentences that call for specific ethical action covering common vices and virtues.
-Such lists and were common in Hellenistic Judaism.
+Paul's ethical instructions, dealing with the conduct of the new self, present in two parts.
+In the first part, the ethical instructions are presented negatively and positively, along with a reason for the proposed action.
+The instructions are framed in exhortatory sentences that call for specific ethical action covering common vices and virtues.
+Such lists were common in Hellenistic Judaism.

-Putting on the new man / self is outwardly expressed by ethically putting on Christ-likeness, which putting on is made possible by an inward putting on which entails identification with Christ, a being clothed with Christ.
-Paul frames his ethical exhortation toward holiness by encouraging his readers to "be renewed in the spirit of your minds", 4:23.
-In the power of Christ's renewing word we are made new in the attitude of our minds and are thus assisted in the business of putting off the "old self, corrupt and deluded in its lusts" and of putting on the "new self, created according to the likeness of God".
-Both putting off the old man and putting on the new is integrally linked to our identification with Christ, our being clothed with Christ, in his death and life/resurrection.
+Believers are to put off the old self and put on the new.
+Putting on the new man / self is outwardly expressed by ethically putting on Christ-likeness - a being clothed with Christ-likeness.
+Through the power of Christ's Spirit-inspired word, we are made new in the attitude of our minds and are thus assisted in the business of putting off the "old self, corrupt and deluded in its lusts" and of putting on the "new self, created according to the likeness of God".
+Both putting off the old self and putting on the new, is integrally linked to our identification with Christ, our being clothed with Christ, in his death and life / resurrection.
 In dying with Christ our old life is put to death - we are no longer slaves to sin; sin has lost its power.
 In rising with Christ we are enlivened to live for God - renewed by the indwelling-compelling of the Spirit of Christ.
-When we cooperate with this reality, by grace through faith, it is then we have the power to "put away falsehood" and "speak the truth" .... ie., in the NT the imperative always rests on the indicative.
+When we cooperate with this reality, by grace through faith, it is then we have the power to "put away falsehood" and "speak the truth."
+In the NT the imperative always rests on the indicative.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.